JagtapSagar/NAO-humanoid/Readme.txt

 Conditional Probability Tables (CPTs)
 ==============================
-landmark.csv		- CPT for Landmark Node
-sensorLeft.csv		- CPT for Left Sonar Node sensorRight.csv		- CPT for Right Sonar Node
+Following csv files can be found in the "Data" folder landmark.csv		- CPT for Landmark Node sensorLeft.csv		- CPT for Left Sonar Node sensorRight.csv		- CPT for Right Sonar Node